Skip to content

 Debt solutions

 If you are struggling to pay your business and personal debts, consider whether you can trade through your financial difficulties and negotiate with your creditors.
 To do this you will need to complete a business and household budget sheet.
+Use My Budget to work out how much you can pay.
 You will need to work out the average income and outgoings for your business (normally over a period of the last 3 to 12 months).
 You may also need to budget for VAT, NICs and income tax on your profits.
 You may need help from your bookkeeper or accountant.

 The solutions available to you to deal with your business and personal debts depend on: